Climate change models predicted ocean currents would speed up — but not this soon

 Ocean currents — undersea conveyor belts that help regulate Earth's climate and influence weather systems around the world — have been speeding up over the past two decades as the planet warms, according to new research.

-This puzzling discovery is the subject of a study published Feb.
-5 in the journal Science Advances.
-The research highlights that climate change could have wide-ranging effects that are either unexpected or severely understudied.
+The puzzling discovery, detailed in a study published last week in the journal Science Advances, highlights that climate change could have wide-ranging effects that are unexpected or severely understudied.

-Climate models had predicted that ocean circulation would accelerate with unmitigated climate change, but these changes were not expected to occur until much later this century, according to Michael McPhaden, a senior scientist at the National Oceanic and Atmospheric Administration and a co-author of the study.
+Climate models had predicted that ocean circulation would accelerate with unmitigated climate change, but the changes had not been expected until much later this century, said a co-author of the study, Michael McPhaden, a senior scientist at the National Oceanic and Atmospheric Administration.

-This disparity suggests that some climate models may be underestimating the effects of global warming.
+The disparity suggests that some climate models may underestimate the effects of global warming.

 "Our primary tool for looking into the future about how greenhouse gas forcing will impact the climate system is these models," McPhaden said.
 "If we can't have confidence in their projections, that raises very serious concerns about how we prepare for a future world different from the one today."

-McPhaden and his colleagues discovered that currents in three-quarters of the world’s oceans have accelerated over the last two decades, driven primarily by faster and more intense winds.
+McPhaden and his colleagues discovered that currents in three-quarters of the world's oceans have accelerated over the last two decades, driven primarily by faster, more intense winds.
 On average, the researchers found that global ocean circulation has accelerated by 36 percent since the early 1990s.

 "It surprised us how strong it was and how persistent it was over this time period — it was just too dramatic to be accounted for by natural fluctuations," McPhaden said.
 "This is another manifestation of how the climate system is reacting to human activity."

 Ocean currents form a complex web of underwater highways that move water and heat around the globe.
-When currents funnel warm water from the equator to the poles, for example, this helps regulate land temperatures and drive weather systems.
+Warm water funneled by currents from the equator to the poles, for example, helps regulate land temperatures and drive weather systems.

 Why tackling climate change is so important to Iowa votersFeb.
 3, 202004:17

-Rader, who was not involved with the new research, said changes to this dynamic process could “threaten the planet’s life-support system” and overwhelm the resilience of ecosystems and communities.
+Rader, who was not involved with the new research, said changes in the dynamic process could "threaten the planet's life-support system" and overwhelm the resilience of ecosystems and communities.

 For the new study, the researchers tapped into a network of free-drifting instruments, known as Argo floats, to measure the movement of water up to a depth of 2,000 meters.

-“There has been evidence that trade winds in the tropics have been strengthening over the past few decades, so we expected some response to that,” said Janet Sprintall, a co-author of the study and an oceanographer at the Scripps Institution of Oceanography at the University of California, San Diego.
-“But the acceleration was happening at a faster pace than what wind alone could explain.”
+"There has been evidence that trade winds in the tropics have been strengthening over the past few decades, so we expected some response to that," said another co-author of the study, Janet Sprintall, an oceanographer at the Scripps Institution of Oceanography at the University of California, San Diego.
+"But the acceleration was happening at a faster pace than what wind alone could explain."

-Scientists have observed an increase in the intensity of surface winds since the 1990s, combined with a steady rise in greenhouse gas emissions over the same time period.
+Scientists have observed an increase in the intensity of surface winds, combined with a steady rise in greenhouse gas emissions, since the 1990s.
 But McPhaden said the exact links between increased greenhouse gases and faster ocean currents are still unknown.

 "We're not 100 percent certain how all this is driven by climate change," he said.
 "Our paper flagged that this acceleration is occurring, but why exactly this is happening, and the precise mechanisms, have not been ferreted out in great detail yet."

-It’s also not yet known what consequences could come from these sped-up currents.
-Since ocean circulation influences weather and plays a role in redistributing heat, it’s possible that changes in the ocean could also alter precipitation patterns, the behavior of the jet stream and atmospheric circulation, according to Sprintall.
+It's also not yet known what consequences could come from these speeded-up currents.
+Because ocean circulation influences weather and plays a role in redistributing heat, it's possible that changes in the ocean could also alter precipitation patterns, the behavior of the jet stream and atmospheric circulation, according to Sprintall.

 "Warmer water will generate hurricanes and extreme weather like that, so there are definitely implications from our work," she said.